gustafnk/microservice-websites/index.md

 ## [Integration techniques](#integration-techniques)

 Going back to our retail example, we see that we need a way to integrate the product pages with the shopping cart.
 We need to decide where to integrate (client/server), when to integrate (static/dynamic), and what to integrate (data/code/content).
 All in all, this gives twelve different combinations.
-I’ll go through the most important ones, organised on “what" to integrate.
+We’ll go through the most important ones, organised on “what" to integrate.

 <a name="integrating-on-data"></a>